linuxmint/cinnamon-spices-themes/Aune/README.md

 Most easily installed via Cinnamon's Themes module in Cinnamon settings.

 ## Changelog
+6.2.2026
+Added gtk3-gtk4 folders.
+All png images are now in svg format (better quality).
+Added comments in the css files (now in Finnish, in English later).
+Many improvements to colors.
+Text is more black and gray text is also easier to read.
+Idea: you can easily change the colors of svg images with Inkscape.

 20.1.2026
 Now supports Cinnamon legacy menu and Cinnanu.
 Panel customization window colors are better visible.